diacode/billing/README.md

 #### Common provider settings

+* `enabled`: Whether you want to notify new bank records or not.
+This setting is `true` by default.
 * `provider`: Only admits `slack` or `hipchat`.
 * `username`: Name of the user to display sending the notification.